zhuifeng1019/ingress-nginx/docs/examples/tls-termination/README.md

 # TLS termination

-This example demonstrates how to terminate TLS through the Ingress-Nginx Controller.
+This example demonstrates how to terminate TLS through the nginx Ingress controller.

 ## Prerequisites